jmhuie/SlicerBiomech/README.md

 - Length: Length of the segment defined as the number of slices that make up the segment, multiplied by the image spacing.

-- Feret Diameter: Maximum diameter of the section.
+- Max Diameter: Maximum feret diameter of the section.

 - Mean Brightness: Mean pixel brightness calculated as the average grey scale value.
 Note that calculating mean pixel brightness is the only parameter that requires resampling the Volume node.
 If the segment is transformed, the Volume node will be resampled automatically with the Resample Scalar/Vector/DWI Volume module and a linear interpolation.